rachelung/DSC180A-Result-Replication/README.md

 For both the Report and Code Portion, write in a Canvas comment listing what tasks each group member was responsible for.
 site: https://dsc-capstone.github.io/assignments/quarter-1-replication/#checkpoint-1

+# (Checkpoint 2) Guidelines as established by project mentor:

+1. Incorporate data cleaning code into your pipeline, if relevant.
+You can do some extra cleanings than the ones already there in AutoPhrase.

+2. Develop code that generates analysis/figures for EDA.

+3. Implement the methods that generate results.
+Here, you are asked to generate some bash script and call it to leverage AutoPhrase.

 # run.py
 Running run.py (via python run.py) simply runs the bash script file auto_phrase_data_acquisition.sh